Promoting the study, practice

 Future Conferences

 The British Shakespeare Association welcomes applications from institutions to host future British Shakespeare Association conferences.
-This is the largest regular Shakespeare conference in the United Kingdom, bringing together researchers, teachers and theatre practitioners to share the latest work on Shakespeare and his contemporaries.
+This is the largest regular Shakespeare conference in the United Kingdom, bringing together researchers, teachers and creative practitioners to share the latest work on Shakespeare and his contemporaries.

 Further details and proposal form are here: